jivoi/jivoi.github.io/_drafts/2016-01-22-linux-sysadm-devops-interview-questions.md

 * Your freshly configured http server is not running after a restart, what can you do?

 {% highlight bash %}
-If you rebooted server and http server is not running after it, so first you need to check it configuration file and after you can run it manually with init\upstart\systemd script, if you want that server run automatically you need enable autostart for it.
+If you rebooted server and http server is not running after it, so first you need to check it configuration file and the server error log where you can find the proble why server is not running, and after you can run it manually with init\upstart\systemd script, if you want that server run automatically you need enable autostart for it.
 You can run one of this command:
 $ chkconfig nginx on (for centos\rhel)
 $ update-rc.d nginx enable (for debian\ubuntu)